pierre-rouleau/p4.el/README.rst

 Introduction
 ------------
 **p4.el** integrates the `Perforce`_ software version management system into `GNU Emacs`_.
 It provides Emacs interfaces that map directly to Perforce commands, and so is most useful if you are already familiar with Perforce and want to access it from Emacs.
-(If, on the other hand, you are already familiar with the Emacs `VC`_ interface, and want to add Perforce as a VC backend, then you might look at Jonathan Kamens' `VC-P4`_.)
+(If, on the other hand, you are already familiar with the Emacs `VC`_ interface, and want to add Perforce as a VC backend, then you might look at Jonathan Kamens’ `VC-P4`_.)

 .. _Perforce: http://www.perforce.com/
 .. _GNU Emacs: http://www.gnu.org/software/emacs/